 There are 13 steps, with a handrail down to the Stalls from the Main Entrance.
 There is no lift and the Stalls can only be accessed on foot.
-There are exits at the rear of both aisles.
-Once reached, most of the Stalls level is flat, but patrons will have to negotiate a few additional steps to reach bars and toilets.
+There are exits at the rear of all aisles, which are all at least 1 metre wide.
+Once reached, most of the Stalls level is flat, but patrons will have to negotiate 3-4 additional steps, down and up, to reach bars and toilets.

 Dress Circle Step Information

 There are 21 steps, with a handrail, up from the Main Entrance to the Dress Circle with no lift.
 The front of the Dress Circle can be accessed from street level via Flitcroft Street.
-There are exits at the rear of both aisles.
+There are exits at the rear of both side aisles.
 From back of Dress Circle (row K) to front (row A) there are 18 steps.
 There are handrails on the side aisles but not the centre aisle steps.
-The bar is an additional 3 steps up from the Dress Circle level.
+Side aisles are approximately 1 metre wide, the centre aisle is approximately 90cm.
+The bar is an additional 3 steps up from the back of the Dress Circle.

 Grand Circle Step Information

 The Grand Circle Entrance is on Phoenix Street, to the immediate left of the Main Entrance.
 There are 51 steps up from the street to the Grand Circle, with a handrail.
 There is no lift and the Grand Circle can only be accessed on foot.
 Exits at rear (row J).
 From back of the Grand Circle (row J) to front (row A) there are 24 steep steps with handrails.
-The Grand Circle is not suitable for patrons with Vertigo.
+Aisles are all approximately 1 metre wide but narrow to 85cm on Row A. The Grand Circle is not suitable for patrons with Vertigo.

 Patrons must negotiate stairs to access any of the other toilets, steps are counted either up or down from our Main Entrance on Phoenix Street.